 The original name in English of the couple of chipmunks is a pun on the name of the 18th-century cabinet maker and furniture designer Thomas Chippendale.
 In the East, the name is usually adapted, while in the East different names are used.

-Another language that changed names was in Swedish, the first name was The two rats.
+Another language that changed names was Swedish, the first name was The Two Rats.
 Not very catchy.
 Later they tried with “herr och fru vessla” (Mr. and Miss Weasel).
 Currently, “Piff och Puff” are their names.

 In the Arabic-speaking countries, they changed from French “Tic et Toc” to Arabic “Shib w Adil”, even though nowadays they are “Sanajib” and “Sanjub”.